Sitaram8472/JQCollector/README.md

 # 🚀💻 JQCollector

-A comprehensive **repository** for **Data Structures and Algorithms** (DSA) questions, carefully curated to aid learning, problem-solving, and interview preparation.
+A comprehensive **repository** for **Data Structures and Algorithms** (DSA) questions, carefully curated to aid learning, problem-solving, and strong Basic fundamental.

  # 📌 About

 JQCollector is a collection of DSA questions, ranging from beginner to advanced levels.
-Whether you're brushing up on foundational concepts or tackling challenging algorithmic problems, this repository serves as a resource hub for students, professionals, and coding enthusiasts.
+Whether you're brushing up on foundational concepts or tackling challenging algorithmic problems, this repository serves as a resource hub for students, and coding enthusiasts.

  # 🏗 Structure

  1. Pseudocode and Basic Questions.
  2. Basic Question
  3. Conditionals and loop statement
- 4. Array/- Questions related to array manipulation and optimization.
+ 5. Function
+ 6. Array
+ 7. String
+ 8. Recursion

  # 🚀 How to Use

 1. Explore the categorized folders for specific topics
 2. Contribute by adding new questions and solutions.
 3. Discuss and share insights by opening issues or discussions.
-4. Practice regularly for coding interviews or competitions.
+4. Practice regularly for coding or competitions.

 # 💡 Contribution